allan-stewart/react-hogwarts-tdd-kata/README.md

 ---

-Young Wizard, you will be creating Hogwart's online student registration.
+Young Wizard, you are creating Hogwart's online student registration.
 Professor Neville Longbottom will guide you.

-Because you are a highly disciplined Wizard, you will be writing your code test first.
+Because you are a highly disciplined Wizard, you will write your code test first.

 Setup
 -----